Digital signage vs print

 There is a demand for increased understanding in how consumers respond to different display types, and sensible retailers want to know which advertising format is most effective for their industry.

 In the following two-part paper, we investigate why digital advertising is important and how digital advertising works.
-Using the latest digital signage research from academia, we explore and explain why digital may be a better investment than print.
+Using the latest digital signage research, we explore and explain why digital signage for retail may be a better investment than print.
 We also attempt to outline various ways in which digital advertising can be effectively deployed.

 Why digital advertising is important: practical benefits to business

 There are plenty of practical reasons for advertisers to invest in digital signage for retail rather than printed posters and other signs.
 Digital advertising screens are extremely versatile as they allow users to change their displays instantly, unlike their printed counterparts which require having the designs sent to print, awaiting the printing process and despatch times, and installing the display - every single time a new poster goes up (see Bauer fig. 1 below, depicting how digital signage is able to skip past 3 of the necessary stages involved in creating printed signage) .

 In the case of companies who wish to keep their signage up to date, they will use and discard a high number of materials in the process, from manufacture, to print, to display.
 In this regard, digital signage could be considered to be more environmentally friendly as it produces far less waste over its lifespan.
 Conveniently, this is at less cost to the advertiser as they will no longer have to keep spending on signage production.

 But is this enough to create a respectable return on investment (ROI)?
 In the following sections we will outline exactly how replacing your printed posters with DS (digital signage) could increase customer footfall, spending habits, brand recall rates and more, all of which help to build that all important ROI.

 Advertising isn’t just about persuading the customer to buy a specific product.
 Using digital signage can affect your customer's or visitor's mood and perception of their surroundings.